 | Aparthotel (Citadines, Adagio) | €220–380 | Studio or 1-bed with kitchenette + reception |

-The break-even rule holds remarkably well across price tiers: at four or more nights with three or more guests, apartments win by 20–40 percent.
-At one or two nights for one or two guests, hotels win because cleaning fees do not amortize.
-The exact crossover depends on the season and the specific properties, but this rule of thumb has survived seven years of Paris booking data and remains the cleanest heuristic.
-For tight budgets, see Paris on a budget and consider the best hostels in Paris.
+The break-even rule holds up remarkably well across the price tiers.
+At four or more nights with three or more guests, apartments win by 20–40 percent.
+At one or two nights for one or two guests, hotels win because the cleaning fee never gets a chance to amortise.
+The exact crossover shifts with the season and the specific properties, but this rule of thumb has survived seven years of Paris booking data and stays the cleanest heuristic going.
+On a tight budget, see Paris on a budget and weigh up the best hostels in Paris.

 Paris Short-Term Rental Regulations You Must Know in 2026

-France passed the Le Meur law in November 2024 (loi Le Meur, named after deputy Annaig Le Meur), and Paris has been the most aggressive enforcer in the country.
-Here is what every traveler needs to know before booking a short-term rental.
+France passed the Le Meur law in November 2024 (loi Le Meur, after deputy Annaig Le Meur), and Paris has enforced it harder than anywhere else in the country.
+Here’s what every traveller needs to know before booking a short-term rental.

 The 13-character registration number.
-Every legal Paris short-term rental must display a 13-character registration number issued by the Paris town hall (mairie).
+Every legal Paris short-term rental has to display a 13-character registration number issued by the Paris town hall (mairie).
 It looks like “7501234567890.”
-Listings without it are illegal.
-Reputable platforms now refuse to publish without one, but listings on smaller sites and via private channels still slip through.
-Always confirm the number is visible on the listing page before paying.
+Listings without one are illegal.
+The reputable platforms now refuse to publish without it, but listings on smaller sites and through private channels still slip the net.
+Confirm the number is visible on the listing page before you pay, every time.

-Secondary residences require “changement d’usage.”
-If the apartment is not the owner’s primary home (defined as their main address for at least 8 months a year), it can only be rented short-term after a formal change-of-use authorization plus a commercial compensation requirement — meaning the owner must convert an equivalent surface of commercial space back into housing somewhere else in the same arrondissement.
-This is so expensive that the vast majority of legal rentals are owners’ primary homes, not full-time investment properties.
-The 25,000–35,000 legal listing count reflects this filter.
+Secondary residences need a “changement d’usage.”
+If the apartment isn’t the owner’s primary home (defined as their main address for at least 8 months a year), it can only be let short-term after a formal change-of-use authorisation plus a commercial compensation requirement, meaning the owner has to convert an equivalent surface of commercial space back into housing somewhere else in the same arrondissement.
+That’s so expensive that the vast majority of legal rentals are owners’ primary homes rather than full-time investment flats.
+The 25,000–35,000 legal listing count is the result of that filter.

-Fines escalated dramatically in 2025.
+Fines jumped sharply in 2025.
 Operators of illegal rentals can be fined up to €100,000 per unit.
 Platforms can be fined €50,000 per non-compliant listing.
-The City of Paris has a dedicated Bureau de la Protection des Locaux d’Habitation that audits listings, sends agents to verify physical addresses, and issues sanctions monthly.
+The City of Paris runs a dedicated Bureau de la Protection des Locaux d’Habitation that audits listings, sends agents to verify physical addresses, and hands down sanctions every month.

-Tourist tax (taxe de séjour) is now collected by platforms automatically.
-Airbnb, Booking.com, VRBO, and others bill the tax at checkout and remit directly to the city.
-You no longer pay it in cash to the host.
+Tourist tax (taxe de séjour) is now collected by the platforms.
+Airbnb, Booking.com, VRBO, and the rest bill the tax at checkout and remit it straight to the city.
+You no longer hand cash to the host.
 Rates run roughly €1–5 per adult per night for short-term rentals depending on category.

-Energy performance (DPE) is becoming a hard barrier.
-Since January 2025, apartments with a G energy rating cannot be rented (long-term or short-term tourism use under stricter rules).
-F-rated apartments will follow in 2028, and E-rated in 2034.
-Many beautiful but poorly insulated Haussmann flats are F or G. Owners are scrambling to insulate, but this regulation is shrinking inventory further.
-If you book an apartment that gets cancelled at short notice, the DPE may be why.
+Energy performance (DPE) is turning into a hard barrier.
+Since January 2025, apartments with a G energy rating can’t be rented (under tighter rules covering both long-term and short-term tourism use).
+F-rated flats follow in 2028, E-rated in 2034.
+Plenty of gorgeous but poorly insulated Haussmann flats sit at F or G. Owners are scrambling to insulate, but the rule is shrinking inventory further.
+If an apartment booking gets cancelled at short notice, the DPE may well be why.

-Bottom line: in 2026, the legal short-term rental market in Paris is real, regulated, and roughly half the size it was four years ago.
+Bottom line: in 2026 the legal short-term rental market in Paris is real, regulated, and about half the size it was four years ago.
 Booking through a major platform with a verified registration number is safe.
-Booking through an unfamiliar website or direct from a host with no documentation is a real risk.
+Booking through an unfamiliar website, or direct from a host with no paperwork, is a genuine risk.

 Best Neighborhoods for Apartments vs Hotels

-Paris is built around 20 arrondissements, and each has a different mix of residential housing stock, hotel inventory, and visitor infrastructure.
-The right answer to apartment-or-hotel depends partly on which arrondissement you want to be in.
-Our deeper dive into the Paris neighborhoods guide covers vibe and logistics; this section focuses on which format the neighborhood actually supports.
+Paris is built from 20 arrondissements, and each carries its own mix of residential housing stock, hotel inventory, and visitor infrastructure.
+So the right answer to apartment-or-hotel depends partly on which arrondissement you want to be in.
+Our deeper dive in the Paris neighborhoods guide covers vibe and logistics; this section is strictly about which format each neighbourhood actually supports.

 Best for apartment rentals

-These arrondissements have deep residential housing stock, plenty of legal listings, and the kind of neighborhood texture that rewards staying put for several days.
-They tend to have moderate hotel options but truly excellent apartment supply.
+These arrondissements have deep residential housing stock, plenty of legal listings, and the kind of neighbourhood texture that rewards staying put for several days.
+Hotel options are moderate, but apartment supply is genuinely excellent.

 - Le Marais (3rd and 4th) — the densest concentration of premium short-term rentals, walkable to almost everything, packed with independent cafés and design shops.

-- Saint-Germain-des-Prés (6th) — quintessential Left Bank, classical bookshops, and elegant 1- and 2-bedroom apartments above tree-lined streets.
+- Saint-Germain-des-Prés (6th) — quintessential Left Bank, classic bookshops, and elegant 1- and 2-bedroom apartments above tree-lined streets.

-- Latin Quarter (5th) — student energy, the Pantheon, lower prices than the 6th, and Sorbonne-adjacent buildings that often have charming top-floor flats.
+- Latin Quarter (5th) — student energy, the Pantheon, lower prices than the 6th, and Sorbonne-adjacent buildings with charming top-floor flats.

-- Canal Saint-Martin (10th, north section) — younger, more relaxed, picnic-friendly canal banks, and excellent value compared to central districts.
+- Canal Saint-Martin (10th, north section) — younger, more relaxed, picnic-friendly canal banks, and strong value next to the central districts.

-- South Pigalle (“SoPi,” 9th) — the cocktail-bar revival and quieter side streets make it a sleeper pick for couples; lots of attractively renovated stock.
+- South Pigalle (“SoPi,” 9th) — the cocktail-bar revival and quieter side streets make it a sleeper pick for couples, with lots of nicely renovated stock.

-- 11th around Bastille and Oberkampf — nightlife-adjacent without being touristic, plenty of legal one-bedrooms, and a great base for repeat visitors.
+- 11th around Bastille and Oberkampf — nightlife-adjacent without being touristy, plenty of legal one-bedrooms, and a great base for repeat visitors.

 Best for hotels

-These arrondissements concentrate hotel inventory, palace properties, and tourist infrastructure (luggage transport, taxi ranks, English-speaking concierge density).
-Apartment supply exists but is thinner and more expensive per square meter.
+These arrondissements concentrate the hotel inventory, the palace properties, and the tourist infrastructure (luggage transport, taxi ranks, a high density of English-speaking concierges).
+Apartment supply exists, but it’s thinner and pricier per square metre.

 - 1st arrondissement (Louvre, Tuileries) — the Costes, the Meurice, and dozens of 4- and 5-star options; you walk out the door into the heart of Paris.